 The H2O Program is a 501(c)(3) nonprofit corporation, organized by the region’s localities, HRPDC and HRSD to assist local residents who are unable to pay their water or sewer bill due to an emergency situation.
 Click here for meetings.

 Recycling & Beautification is charged with developing a cooperative regional education program addressing litter control, recycling and beautification.
 Click here for meetings.

 Emergency Management Committees

 All meetings are closed and not open to the public.
-All information discussed and developed is FOUO.
+All information discussed and developed is FOUO (For Official Use Only).

-Hampton Roads Metropolitan Medical Response System – Primary Committees
+Hampton Roads Metropolitan Medical Response System – Primary Committee